Boy, 7, extremely critical after shot in head in West Philadelphia, police say

 The shooting happened just after 7:30 p.m. on the 200 block of North Simpson Street.

+"Enough is enough, when we start hurting innocent children, enough is enough," said Mark Thompson, a neighbor fed up with the gun violence on his block.

-Police say the 7-year-old child, whose identity has not yet been confirmed, was shot in the head.
-He is in Children's Hospital of Philadelphia in extremely critical condition.
+Police say the 7-year-old child, whose identity has not yet been confirmed, is in Children's Hospital of Philadelphia in extremely critical condition.

 OUTLAW: Child was playing on porch with you when group of men exchanged gunfire.
 Seven year old was struck in the head.@6abc pic.twitter.com/16ngT9eCT8— George Solis (@GeorgeSolis) August 2, 2020